non-det-alle/chirpstack-docker/README.md

 docker compose up chirpstack -d && sleep 1 && docker compose run --rm chirpstack -c /etc/chirpstack create-api-key --name config-store | sed -n 's/^token: //p' > .env.chirpstack-api-token && docker compose down
 ```

 This command runs a temporary ChirpStack instance, instantiating a volume used by ChirpStack for persistent storage.
 This allows us to then generate an API key that will remain valid the next time you run the infrastructure.
-In case of problems, you can do a full restore by running `docker compose --profile full down` followed by `docker volume rm chirpstack-docker_postgresqldata` to delete persistent storage; just run again the above command to create a new API token.
+In case of problems, you can do a full restore by running `docker compose --profile all down` followed by `docker volume rm chirpstack-docker_postgresqldata` to delete persistent storage; just run again the above command to create a new API token.

 ## Running